mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

-  such as changing the layout of under/over scripts, reducing spacing or fraction's line thickness, etc Again, it's handy to use CSS for the inheritance and overriding of this `math-style` value even if most of the effect happens in the layout and painting phase.
+  such as changing the layout of under/over scripts, reducing spacing or fraction's line thickness, etc Again, it's handy to use CSS for the inheritance and overriding of this `math-style` value even if most of its effect happens in the layout and painting phase.

+* `math-script-level` and `math-style` are purely stylistic features so it makes sense to have them integrated in the style system.

 * These properties intend to implement the following MathML attributes:
   `display`, `displaystyle` and `scriptlevel` attributes.
-Again, there are complex interactions between these, MathML elements and `font-size`.
-Hence relying on native CSS properties seems the proper to implement it.
+Again, there are complex interactions between these attributes, MathML elements and `font-size`.
+Hence relying on native CSS properties seems the proper way to implement it.

 * These properties can be used to emulate TeX's `\displaystyle`, `\textstyle`, `\scriptstyle`, and `\scriptscriptstyle` modes, they correspond to